Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 # }
 #
 # fn main() {
-let mut example = HorribleExampleOfSelfReference::new(1);
+let mut example = ExampleOfSelfReference::new(1);

-// We need to set the reference now as the constructor moves the data too! example.set_reference();
+example.set_reference();

 // Pin doesn't take ownership of the data, it takes a mutable reference to it let mut pinned_example = Pin::new(&mut example);

-// We can still read the value assert_eq!(pinned_example.get_value(), 1);
+// We can still read the value thanks to Deref assert_eq!(pinned_example.get_value(), 1);

 // But we can no longer mutate it